Queens-Aerospace/dev_env/GITHUB_DOCS_MARKDOWN.md

 	cd

-from there
+From there:

 	cd PX4-Autopilot

-once in this directory you can build the sim with these commands:
+Once in this directory you can build the sim with these commands:

 DRONE:

  	make px4_sitl gz_x500

 VTOL:

 	make px4_sitl gz_standard_vtol

 ## Next Steps